 They do on-site mycotoxin and microbiological product testing weekly.

 The company tests for oxidative stability of fats and oils to ensure these ingredients don’t go rancid.

-Diamond Pet Foods website claims the company does a test and hold, meaning samples are collected from products before going to distribution and are tested by an independent laboratory.
-Each sample is kept for the time equal to the shelf life of the product.
+Diamond Pet Foods’ website claims the company does a test and hold, meaning samples are collected from products before going to distribution and are tested by an independent laboratory.
+Each sample is kept for a time equal to the shelf life of the product.

 Kirkland dog food brand specifically was recalled in May, 2012 for concerns about contamination with salmonella.

 This brand has scored 80 points out of possible 100 points for a good B rating, according to our Dog Food Rating System.

 Kirkland Adult Chicken, Rice, and Vegetable Formula dog food shares many of the characteristics of a decent quality dog food.

 This brand does not claim any certifications, but it meets AAFCO nutrition adequacy requirements and includes a “Best Use By” date.